camunda/camunda-docs/docs/apis-tools/testing/connectors.md

 You can run your process test with [Connectors](/components/connectors/introduction.md) to verify the integration with external systems or the configuration of the Connector tasks in your processes.

-For more unit-focused tests, you don't want to run the Connectors but mock the interaction, for example, by completing Connector jobs with an expected result.
+For more unit-focused tests, mock the interaction; for example, by completing Connector jobs with an expected result.

 ## Enable Connectors